-Next, you will study how to use English verb forms in active and passive sentences in the past tense.
-The free English course will also teach you how to use the verb 'get' instead of 'be' in the passive to describe actions.
-You will learn that 'to have (something) done' means you do not do it yourself, and that the verb comes after the object in 'have/had (done)' sentences.
-You will also study how to use the verb 'supposed'.
+The course then covers how to use English verb forms in active and passive sentences in the past tense.
+We teach you how to use the verb 'get' instead of 'be' to describe actions in passive voice.
+You will learn that 'to have something done' means you do not do it yourself and that the verb comes after the object in such sentences.
+We also study how to use the verb 'supposed'.

-- Define the difference between active and passive sentences and give examples.
+- Lay out the differences between active and passive sentences and provide examples

-- Explain the various forms of verbs in Passive sentences and why verbs come after the object.
+- Identify the various forms of verbs used in passive sentences and explain why they come after the object

-- Review how the form of the verb changes/does not change position in active and passive sentences.
+- Break down how the form of the verb changes position or not in active and passive sentences

-- Describe the use of the past participle in passive sentences and give an example using the verb 'suppose'.
+- Describe the use of the past participles in passive sentences and give an example using the verb 'suppose'

-- Summarize how we can use the verb 'get' instead of 'be' in the Passive.
+- Summarize how we can use the verb 'get' instead of 'be' in passive voice

-- Trace the use of the verb 'to get' in different expressions.
+- Discuss the use of the verb 'to get' in different expressions

-- Analyse how to have (something) done means you do not do it yourself and be able to give examples that mean the opposite.
+- Explain how ‘to have something done’ means you do not do it yourself and provide examples that mean the opposite